Kharacternyk/pacwall/README.rst

             OUTPUT is the relative to CWD path of the generated image.
             SCREEN_SIZE makes sense to set only if -D is enabled and you're on Wayland.

-            Specifying one or more REPO:COLOR changes the default highlight color for packages from REPO to COLOR.
-Example: pacwall core:green community:red
+            REPO:COLOR overrides the highlight color for packages from REPO to COLOR.
+            GROUP%COLOR overrides the highlight color for packages from GROUP to COLOR.
+            PACKAGE@COLOR overrides the highlight color for PACKAGE to COLOR.

 Additional customizations can be performed by modifying the script itself.
 The code in the script is well-structured (should be).